opengeospatial/geopackage/guidance/getting-started.md

 #### [Attributes](http://www.geopackage.org/spec120/#attributes)
 Attributes are tables that only contain non-spatial data.
+The rules for attributes are similar to those for features, but attributes have no geometry column and the corresponding row in `gpkg_contents` has a `data_type` of "attributes".
 This data is commonly joined with spatial data as required by an application.
-The rules for attribute data are pretty wide open in the GeoPackage standard.

 #### [Extensions](http://www.geopackage.org/spec120/#extension_mechanism)
 In addition to tiles, features, and attributes, GeoPackage has a well-defined extension mechanism to support use cases that are not part of the core standard.